crazy1212122/CircRDRP/README.md

 ## Introduction

-This is the implementation of our paper.
+This is the implementation of our paper"Integrative Graph-Based Framework for Predicting circRNA Drug Resistance Using Disease Contextualization and Deep Learning".
 It offers a new and effective method in CircRNA and drug resistance  associations'  prediction based on GNN networks.
 We showed the code of our CircRDRP model.

-For details, please see our paper (under review, paper details will be updated after acceptance).
+For details, please see our paper by https://ieeexplore.ieee.org/abstract/document/10670305, which has been accepted by IEEE Journal of Biomedical and Health Informatics.

 ## Folder